 Information About the Incident

 ☐ Today's Date

 ☐ Who reported this initial concern?

-o Reporter Name
+Reporter Name

 Affiliation to School

 Contact Number

 ☐ Who was this concern reported to?

 Name of Individual

 Affiliation to School

 Contact Number

 ☐ Date/ Reported

 ☐ Time Reported (if known)

 ☐ Date Administrator Learned of Incident

 ☐ DMS Incident Number (if applicable)

 ☐ Date/Time of Incident

 ☐ Location of Incident

-Location of incident

-concerning behavior reported.
+Narrative Details: Write a narrative below detailing the incident, threat to self, threat to others, and/or concerning behavior reported.
 Please include the location and time of the incident, threat, or concerning behavior.
-Determine if there are other individuals who witnessed the student engaging in threatening, all or concerning behavior.
-Where threats were communicated, quote where possible, and use quotation maindicate direct quote.
-Attach original documentation, if available, later in the BTA and/or SRA processes berrant, arks to
+Determine if there are other individuals who witnessed the student engaging in threatening, aberrant, or concerning behavior.
+Where threats were communicated, quote where possible, and use quotation marks to indicate direct quote.
+Attach original documentation, if available, later in the BTA and/or SRA processes.

 Primary Target(s): If a threat to others has been made, has the intended target been identified?

-Witness(es): If additional witnesses were identified by the reporter, please list them. □ Name of Witness □ What is their position/Affiliation to the school? □ Contact Number
+Target(s)/Witness(es): If additional witnesses were identified by the reporter, please list them. □ Name of Target(s) □ Name of Witness(es) □ What is their position/Affiliation to the school? □ Contact Number

+Schools must complete a target/witness interview form for all identified targets/witnesses listed.
-Incident Type(s) (Check all that apply):

-☐ Threat to Others: If the individual is suspected of posing a threat of harm to others, begin the e Triage

-Process, mobilize the necessary BTA team members, and initiate the BTA within 24 hours, start ing with

-Part 1.
-If imminent threat is suspected, follow mandatory steps to respond to imminent threats to wards
+Incident Type(s) (Check all that apply): Threat to Others: If the individual is suspected of posing a threat of harm to others, begin the Triage Process, mobilize the necessary BTA team members, and initiate the BTA within 24 hours.
+If imminent threat is suspected, follow mandatory steps to respond to imminent threats towards others.

-others.

-☐ Threat to Self: If the individual is suspected of posing a threat of harm to self, then ensure the student

-is medically safe, maintain adult supervision, and contact a Suicide Designee or other mental he alth

-professional to conduct Suicide Risk Assessment (SRA) immediately.
-If imminent threat, follow
+☐ Threat to Self : If the individual is suspected of posing a threat of harm to self , then ensure the student is medically safe, maintain adult supervision, and contact a Suicide Prevention Designee or other mental health professional to conduct Suicide Risk Assessment (SRA) immediately.
+If imminent threat, follow mandatory steps to respond to imminent threats towards self.

-BTA Procedures Manual 2020 Revision (3/8/2022) 17

-mandatory steps to respond to imminent threats towards self.
 Please note: If it is a threat to self ONLY you DO NOT complete any components of the Behavioral Threat Assessment process.
-(2).

 If both a threat to self and others is selected above, both the BTA and SRA processes must be completed.
 Each situation is unique and needs to be assessed to determine which process to follow first.
-If you require assistance, please contact the Psychological Services Department (754) 321-3440 for BTA assistance and the SEDNET Department (754) 321-3421 for SRA assistance.
+If you require assistance, please contact the Behavioral Threat Assessment Department (754) 321-3550 for BTA assistance and the SEDNET Department (754) 321-3421 for SRA assistance.